Alexcastr/ChallengeDreenvio/README.md

 To use the application, send a GET request to the `/products` route to get all products in stock.
 Send a GET request to the `/price/{user_id}/{nombre_producto}` route to get the special price for a given client and brand.

+The database name is snekersDB

 ## To-Do, To Improve

 - Add testing to the project
-- Add data validation
+👍 Add data validation
-- Deploy the app
+👍 Deploy the app

 ---